ishpuniani/KeelvarTechTask/README.md

 # KeelvarTechTest
-Submission for Keelvar tech test
+Submission for Keelvar tech task

 ## Problem Statement
 Given a list of integers, check if the sum of any two integers in the list is not contained in the list.